twbs/bootstrap/docs/layout/utilities-for-layout.md

 ## Toggle `visibility`

 When toggling `display` isn't needed, you can toggle the `visibility` of an element with our [visibility utilities](/utilities/visibility/).
+Invisible elements will still affect the layout of the page, but are visually hidden from visitors.